 Now you have a group where you can store files, and everyone in the group can work on, or at least view, them.

-Groups in Power BI bring you and your colleagues together to collaborate, communicate, and connect with your data across Office 365.
+Groups in Power BI are a place for you and your colleagues to collaborate, communicate, and connect with your data across Office 365.

 Collaboration doesn’t end with Power BI.
 Office 365 offers other group services, like sharing files on OneDrive for Business, conversations in Exchange, shared calendar and tasks, and so on.
-Collaborate with your Power BI group.
+Collaborate in Office 365 with your Power BI group.